 Hillary Clinton: It’s hard not to think of her team saying, “You know, Hill, we think the most important thing about this video is that you not be in it much – not at all in the first half.
 And let’s not use your voice much at all, you know, at least not until about halfway through.
 And let’s not talk about anything you’ve said or done before … not even at the end.
 Not ever.
 Never.”

 I never considered myself a Hillary fan, but I love her to pieces compared with the people who put this video together.
 It’s just to-do lists from random actors (I don’t care who they started out as, once they’re in a video, they’re actors).
 These actors have nothing to do with Hillary, or government.

 Not seeing or hearing much of Hillary or being reminded of anything she’s ever done really was their best bet at winning me.
 And I always like seeing men holding hands, but some of the other people had a little hipster-farmer vibe.

-: He's one-upped Hillary's staying out of your own campaign video by having YouTube take his campaign video down after the site's Content ID technology identified a copyright problem.
-YouTube is "The man," and they took down Rand's video trying to get me to vote for him to be "the man."
-My heart is very conflicted on Rand Paul
+Rand Paul: He’s one-upped Hillary’s staying out of your own campaign video by having YouTube take his campaign video down after the site’s Content ID technology identified a copyright problem.
+YouTube is “The man,” and they took down Rand’s video trying to get me to vote for him to be “the man.”
+My heart is very conflicted on Rand Paul.